 DPTI's response of May 2012 advised it had prepared guidelines for the operation of the PCG incorporating principles relating to governance of the project during construction.
 We were provided with a copy of the guidelines signed in June 2012 by the Chief Executive, DPTI as Project Director, the Chief Executive, AOSMA, the Chief Executive, SACA and the Chief Executive, SANFL.
+The guidelines have been revised to reflect changes in personnel performing these roles.
 We have been cognisant of the guidelines in undertaking the designated six-monthly period reviews.